-Depending on your organization, you may find it useful to set up a parent-child structure within your Marketing Automation Professional (MA Professional) accounts.
+Depending on your organization, you may find it useful to set up a parent-child structure within your Communications Professional accounts.
 This structure offers many benefits, especially when you're managing multiple chapters, groups, etc. with different needs.
-This structure is particularly useful for association management companies that simultaneously work with multiple associations under one MA Professional account.
+This structure is particularly useful for association management companies that simultaneously work with multiple associations under one Communications Professional account.

 NOTE: Each child mailing is initially a copy of the parent mailing.
 However, once you dive into the child version, you'll create your own edits independent from the parent copy.

 Being able to administer multiple accounts becomes much easier when using the Parent-Child structure.
 Being able to share assets and to have a common view into the activities of all of your accounts is a big time saver and will lead to more analysis of each of your child accounts.

 One of the great aspects of a parent-child account relationship is the ability to move content out of the parent account.
 However, to do this, authorized users need a special permission to "push" content to child accounts.

 To access this permission, navigate to Admin > Authorized Users > Manage Users.
 Identify your desired user, hover over the corresponding Menu icon, and click Modify.

 To grant an authorized user permission to manage child accounts, check the Maintain Child Accounts checkbox.
 This gives an authorized user the ability to copy mailings and templates to a child account.

 NOTE: The Maintain Child Accounts permission does not display in the User Permissions selection dialog in child accounts.
 Also, giving users this "maintain" permission does not automatically make them directly responsible for managing a child account.